 In a statement following her

 casting announcement in August 2020, Debicki said it was a "true privilege and an honour" to be portraying a woman whose spirit, words, and actions “live in the hearts of so many.”
 Jeanna de Waal

-Jeanna de Waal is set to play the Princess of Wales in the forthcoming Broadway spectacular
+Jeanna de Waal is set to play the Princess of Wales on stage in the forthcoming Broadway spectacular

-Diana The Musical, which will premiere on stage on November 2, 2021.
+Diana The Musical, which will officially open on Wednesday, November 17, 2021.
 Speaking to Theatre Mania about what audiences can expect, de Waal said “So, this show is about this once-upon-a-time princess called Diana.
 She met her fairytale prince, who was called Charles.
 But unbeknownst to her, he had a love on the side who was called Camilla.
 And the story is the workings of that relationship in a very public spotlight and what came to pass.”